 I might not be able to hire the best employee but what hurts me most is when I get a wrong employee.
 No one tells me how to differentiate right from wrong when I am hiring.

-So to help my fellow Entrepreneurs I have prepared a list of tips in the simplest of language to help them hire the right person for their startup.
+So to help my fellow Entrepreneurs I have written a list of tips in the simplest of language to help them hire the right person for their startup.

-Here are the tips for Recruiting the best of talent for startups:
+Here are the tips for Hiring for startups in India :

 - Avoid the Hoppers: